About ARRGUS

 Meetings

-Join us every Wednesday at 9:30 AM for "Meet & Eat" at Culver's, 3148 North Orange Blossom Trail, Kissimmee, FL.
+Join us every Wednesday at 09:30 US/Eastern Time for "Meet & Eat" at Culver's, 3148 North Orange Blossom Trail, Kissimmee, FL.

 Our Repeaters